Encouraging Word-of-Mouth Marketing for Your Nonprofit

 One of the coolest things about social media is that it puts regular people, celebrities, nonprofits, and Fortune 500 companies all on the same level.
 A teenager from Iowa can get a retweet from their favorite singer, a customer can get product instructions from a company’s Twitter account, and your supporters can speak to you directly.
 Social media is conversation on a global scale, so you should be paying attention and participating!

-Responding to posts, comments, and tweets about your organization is a great way to encourage online discussion.
+When it comes to word-of-mouth marketing, responding to posts, comments, and tweets about your organization is a great way to encourage online discussion.
 This shows your community that you are listening and want their feedback.
-One survey found that when a brand responds to an online consumer review, 41% of respondents said it made them feel that the company really cares about its customers.
+One survey found that when a brand responds to an online consumer review, 41 percent of respondents said it made them feel that the company really cares about its customers.
 In fact, 7 in 10 respondents said that when a company responded to a negative review it changed their perception of the brand.
 Taking a moment to retweet a compliment or thank a follower for mentioning you takes little effort, but it might turn a casual donor into an advocate.

 And with social media monitoring applications, it is easier than ever to be aware of your presence on Twitter and Facebook.
 Some of our favorite tools include Buffer, Swayy and Hootsuite.
 They also offer all kinds of statistics and reports to help you post more effectively.
 However, there are tons of tools out there with a wide variety of features, so if you really want to delve into the many options, try browsing this list, here.